 Prior General Plan Elements.
 The 2021 Safety Element is similar in scope and content to the 1996 Safety Element.
-State law required that the Safety Element be updated alongside the 2021-2029 Housing Element, which limited the scope of the update process by instituting a statutory adoption deadline of October 2021.
+State law required that the Safety Element be updated alongside the 2021-2029 Housing Element, which limited the scope of the update process by instituting a statutory adoption deadline.
 Update efforts were focused on removing outdated information and adding in new information to ensure compliance with all current State requirements.
-Additionally, this update is more concise than the 1996 Safety Element, as text and exhibits that were found to be repetitive with other long range city documents were replaced by reference.
+Additionally, this update is more concise than the 1996 Safety Element, as text and exhibits that were found to be dated or duplicative with other long range city documents were replaced by reference.
+Appendix C of this document includes detailed information on revisions by chapter.